 B.B King taught me soul.
 He showed me the power and sophistication of simplicity; how one thing can sound like everything.
 B.B.
 King is the first musician to make me feel music more than hear it.
 He unlocked feelings I didn’t know I had.
 It sounds trite now, but at sixteen, who else could teach me things like that?
 And as the world grows overwrought with gadgets, trends, and gimmicks, I’m reminded of the truth of B.B.
 King: you don’t need anything but a good pair of hands and a little soul to be whoever you want to be.

 What I needed to know at sixteen, living as a yellow alien among white folk, was that emotions are universal.
 Soul translates to any language.
 Soul is colorblind and ageless.
 I didn’t have to look like B.B.
 King to love B.B.
 King.
 Again, it sounds obvious now, but this is earth-shattering to a sixteen year old who sees the world in absolutes.
 He taught me that soul is truth and truth is universal.
 Truth is simple and it doesn’t require a leap of faith - just a good set of ears.
 So, while the preacher preached and the choir sang, it was B.B.
 King that opened my eyes to the truth that really set me free.
-And my for that, I’m forever grateful to the King’s hands.
+And for that, I’m forever indebted to the King’s hands.

 During the Season 10 auditions for American Idol, I fell in love.
 It was a special kind of love.
 Not the kind of love worth singing or crying about.
 It wasn’t homo or hetero - it wasn’t sexual at all.
 It was a different breed of love.
 Not like “I Will Always Love You” love or even “The Greatest Love of All” love (that would be inside of me).
 It was more akin to the love one feels for a child or a puppy.
 A proud, nurturing love.
 A caretaker’s love.
 A father’s love.
 I loved a boy, an Angelboy as a matter of fact.
 His name was Jacee Badeaux.
 He was 15, from Lafayette, Louisiana.